 For me, pinching little pots into fruits and vegetables is both meditative and gratifying even when the piece I have in mind takes on a shape of it's own and a pear becomes an avocado or an overly large apricot becomes a potato!

-The manipulative nature of the beautiful crepe paper allows me to craft the stems, leaves and blossoms and, as in the clay, I can let loose and add tiny imperfections like bug bites or dry and withering leaf tips.
+The manipulative nature of the European florist crepe paper allows me to craft the stems, leaves and blossoms and, as in the clay, I can let loose and add tiny imperfections like bug bites or dry and withering leaf tips.

 I have been a 'maker' for as far back as I can remember.
 From countess hours spent colouring, to sewing doll clothes on my mother's old Singer sewing machine, to weaving, jewellery making and quilting.